 What if you start selling goods in high volume and have neither the storage space nor the systems to process a large number of packages?
 With Etsy, you’re stuck.
 Sure, you’ve got tracking and label support, but without a system for organizing and distributing packages for delivery, you still have a lot of work to do yourself.

-The good news is that some third-party fulfillment providers now integrate with Etsy’s platform.
+The good news is that some third-party order fulfillment providers now integrate with Etsy’s platform.
 Orders made on a vendor’s Etsy shop get automatically forwarded to the fulfillment operator who will then prepare goods for dispatch.
 Order fulfillment isn’t something that is natively provided by the platform, so you’ll have to do your own research to find the best services.

 With that said, it should be pointed out that selling in high volume on Etsy is rare.
 Products on Etsy should be handmade and not churned out by some giant machine.
 If you use the platform according to the terms of service, you’re unlikely to be overwhelmed.